TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- As for serialization, these will be some "choreographic events" inserted between steps, or in a case of a network session, "network event"
 	- Similarly, change_var shall not be something that the mode bothers with, especially that the calling logic would be pretty much duplicated.
 	- There will still be much use of the messages; e.g. mode_messages::game_completed to determine the result

-- Mode helpers
-	- for_each_character?
-		- actually we'll just for now iterate over all sentiences
-	- find_player_flavour(faction_type) for player creation

-- Test scene game mode
-	- The first to be implemented as an architectural draft
-	- Test functionality: respawns every character every time it dies or loses consciousness (e.g. after 3 secs), just to a different spawn point

-- There will ALWAYS be some game mode whenever a game is running
-	- E.g. test scene mode

 - Mode entropy
 	- As it steps together with the cosmos, will necessarily contain cosmic entropy